-A common leadership misperception is that it happens to you as a result of a promotion.
+A collective leadership misperception is that it happens to you as a result of a promotion.
 Sadly, many executives foster this climate of “ordained leadership” by acting as though they, as executives, are smarter than the masses and are therefore more worthy to make a decision.
 This culture stifles individual contribution, engagement, job satisfaction, and organizational improvement.

 1. You are an expert at the job you are performing

 2. You have an obligation to recommend and implement improvements to your job

 3. Your voice needs to be heard as decisions are being formed that impact your expertise

 Second, we’ve heard that we should dress for the position we want, not the position we have.
 This is a metaphor for leadership, to view leadership through the eyes of our boss.
-This is done by establishing your leadership presence; by setting the stage of being perceived as a leader by your peers and those you collaborate with.
-This is done by developing a lifelong habit of learning and practicing the key leadership skills of listening for understanding, questioning for mutual discovery, nurturing trust and establishing leadership as one of your personal brand attributes.
+This is done by establishing your leadership presence; by setting the stage of being perceived as a leader by your peers and those with whom you collaborate.
+This is done by developing a lifelong habit of learning and practicing the critical leadership skills of listening for understanding, questioning for mutual discovery, nurturing trust and establishing leadership as one of your brand attributes.